What are fleas?

 Fleas are tiny reddish-brown insects with flattened bodies covered in a protective shell.
 Despite their small size, these insects are incredibly hard to squish.
 The shape of the flea’s body and large pair of back legs allow them to move easily through the fur of their hosts.
 Their large back legs also enable them to jump onto their hosts and out of the way of danger.

 Blood is the sole source of nutrition for fleas, and their primary hosts are cats, dogs, rodents, and wild animals.
+These pests can become a nuisance for Durham area businesses and homes.

 Are fleas dangerous?